 Connecting a TV to a receiver via HDMI

-When it comes to home entertainment HDMI (High Definition Multimedia Interface) is often the go to.
+When it comes to home entertainment HDMI (High Definition Multimedia Interface) is often the go-to.
 The transmission standard offers the necessary bandwidth for high-resolution images and transmits video and audio data.
 The first question when connecting an AV receiver is if both devices support HDMI.
-If yes, then the AC reveiver’s monitor output should be simply connected to the TV input for HDMI.
+If yes, then the AC receiver’s monitor output should be simply connected to the TV input for HDMI.

 - … the audio signal is to be sent to the AV receiver via a DVB-T receiver integrated in the TV set so that a sound system can output the sound.

 - … a TV cable is connected to the television and the audio data for 5.1 surround sound is transmitted to the receiver.

 - … a hard disk is connected to the TV set via USB or content can be played back via a USB stick, but you want to enjoy the high-quality sound of a surround sound system

 - … one likes to playback the sound of a game console connected to the TV externally.

 Without ARC the additional cables running between the receiver and the TV set must be laid.
 Usually, a coax-cable or TOSLINK is used.
 The HDMI ports that support ARC are often labelled accordingly.
 When there are more HDMI ports of your TV, usually only one supports reverse channel transmission.